barionleg/ANTs_wiki/antsRegistration-reproducibility-issues.md

 ### Random sampling in SyN

 The SyN registration method was designed to use a densely sampled point set and does not apply any downsampling or perturbation to its sample points in versions prior to [v2.4.3](https://github.com/ANTsX/ANTs/releases/tag/v2.4.3).
-In version v2.4.3, SyN allows other sampling strategies, but neither it or BSplineSyN support user-defined seeds.
-This will be fixed in the next ANTs release.
+In version v2.4.3, SyN allows other sampling strategies, but neither it nor BSplineSyN support user-defined seeds.
+That issue is now [fixed](https://github.com/ANTsX/ANTs/pull/1478).

 ## Floating point precision errors